Paul Ryan (actor)

-Paul Ryan (June 11, 1945 – April 23, 2015), born Bernard Paul Feldman, was an American actor, producer and television personality.
+Paul Ryan (born Bernard Paul Feldman; June 11, 1945 – April 23, 2015) was an American actor, producer and television personality.
 His television roles included bit parts in Bewitched, Emergency!, Mission: Impossible, Night Court, Murder, She Wrote and Desperate Housewives.
 His film appearances include Coma (1978), The Promise (1979), Star 80 (1983), and Fast Forward (1985).

 Ryan also worked as a correspondent for Entertainment Tonight and KTLA Morning News.
+Additionally, he hosted The Paul Ryan Show (1977-1992), an interview program in which Ryan interviewed a variety of guests from media, entertainment, and the arts, including Robin Williams and Gore Vidal.

 Death

 Ryan died at the Providence Saint Joseph Medical Center in Burbank, California of leukemia in 2015, aged 69.